NaveenS143/Neural_Network_From_Scratch/README.md

-# XOR Neural Network Project
+# Neural Network From Scratch Project

 This project implements a neural network from scratch to solve the XOR problem.
 The XOR problem is a classic benchmark for evaluating the capabilities of a neural network, as it is not linearly separable.
 The implementation uses fundamental concepts of forward and backward propagation without relying on any deep learning frameworks.